Retire by stateFigures verified May 31, 2026

 Drier, sunnier recreation east of the Cascades

-Eastern Washington has a sunnier, drier climate that suits golf, hiking, and boating and fishing along rivers like the Columbia.
-Budget-friendly towns there give a different feel from the wet west side.
+Cross to eastern Washington and the climate turns sunnier and drier.
+That suits golf, hiking, and boating and fishing along rivers like the Columbia.
+The towns out here cost less and feel different from the wet west side.

 No income tax, but other taxes apply

-Washington is one of a small group of states with no state income tax, so Social Security and retirement withdrawals are not taxed by the state.
-Sales and other taxes are higher, which can offset some of that savings.
+Washington is one of a handful of states with no state income tax, so the state taxes none of your Social Security or retirement withdrawals.
+Sales and other taxes run higher here, which can eat into some of that savings.

 Washington Department of Retirement Systems